 Blake Rogers was honored by the American Association of Physician Assistants (AAPA) with the PA Student of the Year Award.
-A 2014 graduate of Eastern Mennonite University, Rogers is in the physicians assistant program at James Madison University (JMU).
+A 2014 graduate of Eastern Mennonite University, Rogers is in the physician assistant program at James Madison University (JMU).
 He accepted the award May 20 at the AAPA National Medical Challenge Bowl competition in New Orleans, Louisiana.

 The next day, he and fellow JMU PA student Matt Tieszen departed for a clinical experience at Shirati KTM Hospital in Tanzania.
 (Tieszen graduated from EMU with a degree in biology in 2010 and an MA in biomedecine in 2015.)